LUK34/CARULYNX/README.md

 - Used finally: pbar.update(1) to ensure progress is updated even if something goes wrong inside the scan() function.
 - Used csv.DictWriter to generate a CSV file named scan_results.csv.

+## 12_KeyLogger.py
+- Enhance version of keylogger -> not referred from video.
+This is from chat gpt.